-In previous years final decisions on this class of grant were announced in late December, but for the past two and a half months researchers have recieved little information about the funding from the ministry.
-Today the Ministry put de la Fuente and about 1,200 other young researchers at ease by approving all the provisional grants (PDF).
-“It makes me very happy,” de la Fuente says, “I think now I’ll be able to concentrate better on my work.”
+In previous years, final decisions on this class of grant were announced in late December, but for the past two-and-a-half months, researchers have received little information about the funding from the ministry.
+Today the Ministry put de la Fuente and about 1,200 other young researchers at ease by approving all of the provisional grants (PDF).
+“It makes me very happy,” de la Fuente says.
+“I think now I’ll be able to concentrate better on my work.”

 The announcement arrives one day before a 15 March deadline enshrined in the original law governing this type of funding.
 That is the day on which someone from the ministry told at least two enquiring students to expect a decision.
 However, last week the ministry told Nature that a more recent law allowed them to wait until mid-June of 2012 to decide.
 Spain’s ruling party is delaying its 2012 budget announcement, sure to be be painful, until after regional elections later this month, the Financial Times reported today.

 Faced with that uncertainty, de la Fuente had told his supervisor Francisco Najarro in Madrid that until he heard from the ministry, he could only commit to the first of two planned work trips abroad.
 Now that he can count on the funding, he says, he’ll go ahead with the second trip, to Germany.